krispai/Krisp-SDK-Sample-Apps/README.md

 ## Build Dependencies
 The reference samples require
 * **libsndfile** library to read and write WAV files
-* Krisp archive libraries for the noise canceling
+* Krisp SDK package with archive libraries for the noise canceling
-* THIRDPARTY_LIB - all third party dependencies bundled with Krisp Audio SDK

 The following environment variables are mandatory.
 The name of each parameter is self-explanatory.
+* KRISP_SDK_PATH
 * LIBSNDFILE_INC
 * LIBSNDFILE_LIB
-* KRISP_INC
-* KRISP_LIB
-* THIRDPARTY_LIB

-KRISP_INC and KRISP_LIB should point to the Krisp SDK header directory and library directory.
+KRISP_SDK_PATH should point to the Krisp SDK package directory.

-The THIRDPARTY_LIB parameter is mandatory and required by Krisp Audio SDK.
-The parameter should point to the folder with all third party libraries which is bundled with the Krisp Audio SDK starting from v8.0.

 LIBSNDFILE_INC and LIBSNDFILE_LIB directories is required by the sample-nc app for the purpose of reading and writing WAV PCM-based audio files.
 It is not the SDK requirement.